arthurlormeauwall/Atl/README.md

 ## Building the example

+To build the example :

 ```
 	cmake -S . -B build/ ; cmake --build build/
 ```

+It builds the Atl static lib that you will find under "atl/lib" directory, but also the example app (bin/app) and the test to run (bin/test)
-To run the test runner :
+To run the test  :

 ```
-	cd build/example/atlRunner ; ./atlRunner
+	cd bin/test ; ./atlRunner
 ```

 ## How to use ATL